 Examine the failure metrics for each asset to see if your strategy is working.

 Increase the frequency of PMs if an asset fails between maintenance activities, and decrease the frequency if no failures are found between PMs.

 The preventive maintenance required will vary depending on the equipment and the operation performed.
 Standards are used in industry to help determine maintenance schedules so that assets do not fail prematurely.
 These guidelines will also specify the type of inspection or maintenance required.

 Ideally, a PM schedule should ensure proactive maintenance by following manufacturer or standard guidelines rather than reactive maintenance when something has already begun to fail.

 The Positive Impact of Preventive Maintenance

 Preventive maintenance, or PM, is regularly scheduled in response to usage or time-based triggers.
-The goal of PM is to reduce the likelihood of equipment failure.
+The goal of the PM is to reduce the likelihood of equipment failure.

-Ward Tires, Canada’s most trusted and reliable auto repair and maintenance workshop, has been serving its valuable Tire, engine repair and maintenance, and fleet service since 1989.
+Tirecraft Centre St North, Canada’s most trusted and reliable auto repair and maintenance workshop, has been serving its valuable Tire, engine repair and maintenance, and fleet service since 1989.
 We have multiple services available in the inventory: Tire repair, Oil changes, Steering and suspension, fleet service, Branded tires sale, pre-purchase inspection and many more.